valkey-io/valkey-doc/topics/redis-compatibility.md

 This value does not change across Valkey releases.
 Clients and libraries that rely on `redis_version` to detect feature support continue to work without modification.

-The actual Valkey version is reported in a separate field:
+The actual Valkey version is reported in separate fields:

 ```
 server_name:valkey
-server_version:8.1.1
+valkey_version:8.1.1
 ```

-Use `server_version` to check the Valkey version.
+Use `valkey_version` to check the Valkey version.
 Use `redis_version` only for backward compatibility with Redis-era tooling.

 ## Lua scripting compatibility